koen-47/COLUMBUS/README.md

-# A Benchmark to Evaluate the Lateral Thinking Skills of Visual Question Answering Models through Rebus Puzzles
+# CoLUMBUS: A Visual Question Answering Benchmark to Evaluate Cognitive Lateral Understanding through Multiple-choice Rebuses

 This repository presents a benchmark of rebus puzzles designed to challenge the lateral thinking skills of visual question answering (VQA) models.

 This repository has been submitted in conjunction with a thesis for the VU Master of Science degree in Artificial Intelligence.
 The draft version of the thesis can be found [here](https://github.com/Koen-Kraaijveld/rebus-puzzles/blob/main/thesis_draft.pdf).